Lucid Air: Reception

-The Lucid Air was chosen as one of the Top 10 Tech Cars by the IEEE in 2018 and is the 2022 Motor Trend Car of the Year.
-Also in 2022, Lucid Air achieved the record for Longest Range and Fastest Charging Speed of any vehicle ever tested by Car and Driver.
+The Air was chosen as one of the Top 10 Tech Cars by the IEEE in 2018 and is the 2022 Motor Trend Car of the Year.
+Also in 2022, the Air achieved the record for Longest Range and Fastest Charging Speed of any vehicle ever tested by Car and Driver.
 In April 2023 the Lucid Air was named the 2023 World Luxury Car of the Year by the World Car Awards.
-In April 2024, Car and Driver included the 2024 Lucid Air Sapphire in its annual Lightning Lap.
+In April 2024, Car and Driver included the 2024 Air Sapphire in its annual Lightning Lap.
 It set a time of 2:44.3 around Virginia International Raceway, making it both the fastest EV ever tested and the fastest four-door ever tested around the track.